Waterery121/Arundel/README.md

 # Arundel
-MATLAB scripts for the dissertation about Arundel flood inundation.
+MATLAB scripts for the dissertation studing Arundel flood inundation.